linuxcommandline/linuxcommandlineconfig/README.md

-- 👋 Hi, I’m @BarleyFoxDroplettReindeerTheDev
+- 👋 Hi.
 - 👀 I’m interested in coding, video games, and drawing!
-- 🌱 I’m currently learning robotics stuff.
+- 🌱 I’m currently going to college for cybersecurity.
-- 💞️ I’m looking to collaborate on idk.
-I guess ask me.
+- 💞️ I’m looking to collaborate on stuff.
-- 📫 How to reach me: DM me on Discord.
-My username is: droplett_the_reindeer (my display name is Barley The Fox though).
 - 😄 Pronouns: he/they/it
 - ⚡ Fun fact: You are reading the Readme of someone who doesn't have a fun fact right now